yast/yast-storage-ng/doc/boot-partition.md

 - partition sizes are given as triples: [minimal, optimal, maximal]

-### general
+### Grub2 and disk abstractions

-- natively supported by grub: lvm raid 0/1/4/5/6, encryption with or without lvm
+- Grub natively suppors lvm raid 0/1/4/5/6, encryption with or without lvm
-- ??? propose separate /boot only if technically necessary or if we have lvm,raid,etc

- > *[mchang]* Well, the problem seems to be not about booting the lvm or raid setups as grub2 can boot most of them directly.
-The problem is that both can't provide the pre-boot environment blocks that is writable for grub-once for which some function accounts to work reliably.
- >
+- The problem with disk abstractions like lvm or raid is not exactly about booting.
+The system will boot fine but some features have an additional requirement - having a pre-boot environment block writable by grub-once.
+  Without that, the following functions will not work reliably ("reliably" is the key word here)
- > 1. bootcycle detection
+  * 1. bootcycle detection
- > 2. resume from hibernation image
+  * 2. resume from hibernation image
- > 3. kde start menu could "boot once the selected entry directly"
+  * 3. kde start menu could "boot once the selected entry directly"
- >
- > We actually carried patches to workaround #2 #3, but in some cases it may still fail.
-Sadly no solution has been found yet and that makes ditching /boot hader than expected.
+- We actually carried patches to workaround #2 #3, but in some cases it may still fail.
+- So far the solution has been to use a separate `/boot` partition.
+With our current approach to Grub2, that's the only way.
+- Michael Chang suggested a different approach, placing `/boot/grub2/grubenv` in a raw system sector that is writable by grub-once.
+That sector can be in the EFI partition, in a bios_grub partition or in the MBR gap (provided the gap is big enough to host both grub and the pre-boot environment block).
+- Michael Chang said that for yast-storage-ng we can assume the described new approach will be available.
+It will be for sure ready in time for SLE12-SP3.

-- note: encryption password will be queried twice without separate /boot (grub doesn't pass on the password to user space)
+- note: encryption password will be queried twice without separate `/boot` (grub doesn't pass on the password to user space)
-- /boot partition
+- `/boot` partition (for cases in which is still needed)
  * grub config + stage2 in arch specific subdir
  * kernel, firmware, initrd
  * size: [100MB, 200MB, 500MB]